Glories of Greece

 Day 1: UK/Athens.

 You are met on arrival at Athens airport and transferred to your comfortable, well-located city hotel for one night’s bed & breakfast accommodation.
 We return to Athens for the final three nights of our tour, after setting the stage with a journey into rural Greece, getting acquainted with its ancient past.
 This evening, as the group gathers, your tour director can help you get acquainted with your surroundings.

 Begin with Eleusis, just outside Athens and the main centre of the Eleusinian mysteries, a cult of fertility and afterlife in honour of Demeter and Persephone.
 Continue over the spectacular Corinth Canal to Ancient Corinth, once a flourishing centre of commerce which became famous for the cosmopolitan and decadent living at which Saint Paul addressed his best-known epistle.
-A short drive then brings you to Nemea, where mythology placed the slaying of the lion by Herakles, and where recent excavations have revealed the stadium which hosted the prestigious Nemean Games.
-Nearby is the charming town of Nafplion, where your hotel provides two nights dinner, bed and breakfast.
-The cobbled streets and picturesque waterfront of Nafplion are ideal for an evening stroll.
+A short drive then brings you to the charming town of Nafplion, where your hotel provides two nights dinner, bed and breakfast.
+Your tour director will present a lecture before your included dinner, and the cobbled streets and picturesque waterfront of Nafplion are ideal for an evening stroll.

 Day 3: Mycenae, Tyrins & Epidaurus.